teamallnighter/portfolio/_posts/2020-07-28-parallel-photo-collage.md

 date:   2020-07-28
 categories: Websites
 ---
+this is a simple photo collage.
+Would work for just about any website.
+You could have products in each cell and more information when you click on them.

 <p class="codepen" data-height="500" data-theme-id="dark" data-default-tab="css,result" data-user="chris-connelly" data-slug-hash="YzwvpGG" style="height: 500px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Parallel photo  collage">
   <span>See the Pen <a href="https://codepen.io/chris-connelly/pen/YzwvpGG">